tonisb/test-servlets/README.md

 Servlet paths are:
 * APPLICATON_PATH/sleep
+    - Makes the processing thread sleep for 30s
 * APPLICATION_PATH/status/{statusCode}
     - Just sets the response status as specified (if it is between 201 - 599)
     - Special case for statusCode of 500 - divide by 0 to create and internal server error.